euroscipy/www.euroscipy.org/README.md

 [scipy-organizers@scipy.org](mailto://scipy-organizers@scipy.org) to
 get things updated.

-Please feel free to contribute in what ever copacity you feel best.
+Please feel free to contribute in what ever capacity you feel best.
 For now, the site contains details for conferences past and news items from conferences.